droglenc/NCMTH107/modules/CE/NormalDist_CE2.md

 ## iPhone Battery Lifespan
 <img src="zimgs/iphone.jpg" alt="iPhone" class="img-right">

 Apple suggests that the battery lifespan (i.e., how many charge-cycles a battery will last -- note that every time a phone is plugged in it is considered a "charge-cycle," no matter how long it is plugged in) has a mean of 400 charge-cycles with a standard deviaion of 20 charge-cycles.
 A research group that tested battery lifespans, rates an individual battery as "exceptional" if it lasts for more than 450 charge-cycles and "unacceptably poor" if it lasts for less than 375 charge-cycles.
-Answer the questions below assuming that the distribution of charge-cycles is normally distributed.
+Answer the questions below assuming that the distribution of charge-cycles is normally distributed (*show the R code that you used*).

 1. What type of variable is "number of charge-cycles"?
 1. What proportion of iPhone batteries would be rated as "exceptional"?